-Q.Is the vaccine safe?
+Q: Is the vaccine safe?

-A. The vaccines have been approved as safe by the MHRA (Medicines and Healthcare products Regulatory Agency).
+A: The Pfizer/BioNTech and Oxford/AstraZeneca and the Moderna Covid-19 vaccines have been approved for use in the UK and are now available.
+Currently the Joint Committee for Vaccinations and Immunisations (JCVI) has advised that it is preferable for people under 40 to have a vaccine other than Oxford/AstraZeneca.
+The vaccines have been approved as safe by the MHRA (Medicines and Healthcare products Regulatory Agency).
 The vaccines have been through 3 phases of clinical trials with thousands of volunteers with no serious safety concerns.
 As with any medicine, vaccines are highly regulated products.
 There are checks at every stage in the development and manufacturing process.

 At your vaccine appointment you will speak to a clinician who will check that you are suitable to receive the vaccine and can answers any that questions that you might have.

-Q. What do I do if my staff won't don't want to take the vaccine?
+Q: What do I do if my staff won't don't want to take the vaccine?

-A. It is everyone’s individual choice whether to have the vaccine.
+A: It is everyone’s individual choice whether to have the vaccine.
 We want to make sure everyone makes an informed choice.

 We would suggest talking to staff about their fears and share the information when it comes available.
 You might want to do this as a group and give people an opportunity to discuss individually.
 Do share the information in this FAQ or presentations from our webinars with staff.